What Is Smoke Testing?

 How to Perform Smoke Testing

 Smoke tests should be limited in number so that they provide near-immediate feedback.
 After the team decides what to test, they should design the tests by determining the different steps to take and pieces to verify.
 If the team chose to automate the smoke tests, they have to implement the tests.
 How they do this depends on the chosen tool.
 Then testers can run the tests.
 Either they run through the steps manually, or they can trigger the tests with a simple command.
 Finally, they should analyze the test results and pass any errors on to the people who can fix them.
-Once the smoke tests pass, testers can move on to the next part of their task: testing new and existing features, including all edge cases and minor features.
+Once the smoke tests pass, testers can move on to the next part of their task: testing existing and new features, including all edge cases and minor features.

 Things to Remember When Smoke Testing